What Is a Normal Blood Sugar Level

 That’s why I recommend the keto diet with intermittent fasting.
 It’s a high fat, moderate protein, and low carbohydrate diet - you can find exactly how to start here.
 Now, there are a few reasons that keto is a good idea (besides the fact that it can help with blood sugar):

 - We have a lot more fat than stored sugar in our body, so it’s more regularly available for fuel.
 In fact, an average thin person has about 77,000 calories of stored fat!
 That’s a huge number, and it only gets higher for other members of the population.

 - Fat and ketones provide a better quality of fuel.
 With better fuel, you're much more likely to achieve your health goals.

-- High blood sugar levels in the body, as we've mentioned, can lead to lots of serious health issues, including insulin resistance and diabetes.
+- High blood sugar levels in the body, as we've mentioned, can lead to lots of serious health issues, including Fat Storing Hormone resistance and diabetes.